greenyouse/Senior-Web-Developer-Nanodegree/README.md

 Senior Web Developer Nanodegree last year.
 The first four focused on different features of a progressive web app, like offline functionality, accessibility, or web notifications.
-My final project was a culmination of all the features to make a full progressive web app (it packs a punch :smile:).
+My final project was a culmination of all the features to make a full progressive web app in vanilla JavaScript.

 I've been excited about the upcoming web components specification, so I chose to use Polymer for my first four projects.
 Along the way I wrote my